10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 When RDS is still the right call

 Sometimes the honest answer is to stay on RDS.
-Maybe your entire stack lives in AWS, your users are concentrated near an existing AWS region, and your bill is predictable at your current scale.
+Maybe your entire stack lives in AWS, your users cluster near an existing AWS region, and your bill is predictable at your current scale.
 In that case, the cost and risk of migrating may not pay off.
 RDS is a mature, deeply integrated service, and “it works and we understand it” is a real advantage.

 Staying also makes sense if you rely on AWS-specific integrations, such as tight coupling with other AWS data services.
 It makes sense too if your team has built operational muscle around RDS that would be expensive to rebuild elsewhere.
 Every alternative here is really good at one thing, whether that is being cheaper, closer to your users, simpler to run, or doing something RDS cannot.
 If none of those solves a real pain for you, stay put and switch only when you have a concrete reason.